oracle/cloudtestdrive/AppDev/ATP-OKE/LabGuide400DataLoadingIntoATP.md

 - Personalize the SQL script with your initials in the db table
 - Create and run a Build to create your database objects
-- Validate creation via SQLDeveloper
+- Validate creation via SQL Developer Web